UrosCvjetinovic/Mqtt_simple_project/README.md

 c) Run the simulation for deltaP = 5.
 Document the regulation quality for several slider positions: 10, 40, 60, 80.
 Repeat for deltaP = 1.

-## Project requirements:
-**Integrated Computer Systems 2, project 7b**

-Write a program that enables synchronous reading of a 3D accelerometer and 3D gyroscope using the X-NUCLEO-IKS01A2 sensor board.
-The acquired data needs to be transmitted via a serial connection to a computer and graphically displayed on an OLED display.

 # Report
 ## How to set up
 ### Software